yapalfredo/AndroidHomework9/README.md

 Second way is when the owner sends in an sms containing also the same password and another special command string, like:  <br>
 "1234 StartRing", the phone will ring on a full volume right away, and only the owner can stop the ring by sending another command. <br>
 The third way is by tracking the location of the phone.
 When the owner sends in the same password and special command string, like: <br>
 "1234 StartMonitor", the phone will respond to that text with the last known or updated Latitude and Longitude coordinates. <br>  <br>
+Even if the app is not closed or not running, the text commands will still work.  <br>

 # The contains: